reneang17/dharma-resources/README.md

 The picture was taken from pexels.com, specifically from [this link](https://www.pexels.com/photo/japan-suicide-forest-634770/).
 Please note that depicted content is protected by privacy, copyright or trademark rights.
 I use it in the terms explained in the terms explained at [this link](https://help.pexels.com/hc/en-us/articles/360042295174-What-is-the-license-of-the-photos-and-videos-on-Pexels.).
 In particular, here I explicitly state that the depicted work is not endorsing or taking part in this non-commercial website service.

-## Attribution of license of the PDF.js software used
+## Acknowledgments

+This project uses **PDF.js**, an open-source library developed and maintained by the Mozilla community for displaying PDF documents in web environments.
+PDF.js is licensed under the **Apache License 2.0**.

+### License Information

-This project uses PDF.js, which is licensed under the Apache License 2.0.
-See the respective license in this repor for details.
+PDF.js is distributed under the terms of the Apache License 2.0.
+You can view the full license [here](https://www.apache.org/licenses/LICENSE-2.0).

+**Copyright © 2024 Contributors of PDF.js**

 ## Everything else not listed above has an MIT license